 Keep it simple

 Here is the secret to a fantastic vegan ginger snap cookie.
 You have to use candied ginger, not ginger powder.
-I know a lot of recipes out there call for ginger powder and a lot of other spices, and in my opinion, that doesn’t produce the best ginger snap cookie.
+I know a lot of recipes out there call for ginger powder and a lot of other spices, and in my opinion, that doesn’t produce the best ginger cookie.

 For your fats, you are going to be using either coconut oil or vegan butter, and for your sugars you’re going to use organic coconut sugar.
 It’s perfect for this.